RESIDENCE HALL RULES & REGULATIONS

 - Displaying alcohol containers of any kind.

 - Attaching items to or tampering with light fixtures, ceiling tiles, fire safety equipment or exit signs.

 - Using nails or other items that will puncture a wall.
-This clause is not applicable in the Village.
+This clause is not applicable in the Village Houses and Apartments.

 - Only adhesive putty, plastic adhesive hooks and magnets may be used to affix decorations.
 No tape may be used on walls or doors.
-This clause is not applicable in the Village.
+This clause is not applicable in the Village Houses and Apartments.